open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 **Status**: [Experimental](../document-status.md)

-`MetricProducer` defines the interface which bridges to third-party metric sources MUST implement so they can be plugged into an OpenTelemetry [MetricReader](#metricreader) as a source of aggregated metric data.
+`MetricProducer` defines the interface which bridges to third-party metric sources MUST implement, so they can be plugged into an OpenTelemetry [MetricReader](#metricreader) as a source of aggregated metric data.
 The SDK's in-memory state MAY implement the `MetricProducer` interface for convenience.